scriptnull/docsv2/sources/pipelines/jobs/runCLI.md

 Variables are added to the environment for all `IN` and `OUT` resources defined for the runCLI job.
 The environment variables are the same as those available for [runSh](./runSh/) jobs.

 ## Build Status Notifications
-You can see the commit message with build URL, state and build number on SCM UI for the gitRepo everytime, using the runCLI job.
+If you have a gitRepo as IN to a runCLI job, then you can see the pull request build status for that runCLI job.
 You can also selectively turn ON and OFF the message system using the `showBuildStatus` tag in the git Repo resource.

 The sample runSh Job and the corresponding gitRepo resource will look like